Adriana-Bamberger/Todo-Full-Stack/README.md

 ## View This Project
 To view or run the finished project, follow these steps:

-1) Clone the Repository down onto your local pc git clone <repository_url>
+1) Clone the Repository down onto your local pc.
+"git clone <repository_url>"

-2) cd into it
+2) cd into it.
-cd todo-full-stack
+"cd todo-full-stack"

-4) Install Packages and Start the Server: npm i npm run dev
+4) Install Packages and Start the Server.
+"npm i"
+"npm run dev"

-6) Database Setup: Build the database with migrations and seed data. npm run knex migrate:latest npm run knex seed:run
+6) Database Setup: Build the database with migrations and seed data.
+"npm run knex migrate:latest"
+"npm run knex seed:run"

 ## Acknowledgements
 This project was completed as part of the curriculum for the Dev Academy Full Stack Web Development Bootcamp.